Lievven/Snappy-Mod/README.md

     2. Simply work as intended without benefiting from the Custom Snap Mod.
     3. Have some functionalities snap to the vanilla grid and others to the modded grid.
     4. A random one of the above based on load order.
+- The Custom Snap mod registers to the _Lib API.
+If your mod of choice supports this aspect of the Custom Snap mod, downloading and enabling the [_Lib mod](https://cartographyassets.com/assets/31828/_lib/) might fix this.

+### Changelog.
+- Implemented grid overlay (doesn't yet work during export)
+- Fix bug with coordinate display when using polygon tools.
+- You can now snap a whole multi-selection or Prefab to the grid using the Select tool.
+- The Text tool can now also snap while in 'Move' mode.
+- Mod now saves settings individually for each map.
+- 'Spacing' sliders renamed to 'Scaling' as this conveys more accurately that it changes the distance between snap points.
+- Now works with _Lib to allow other mods to use snapping.
+- Wrap contents of .zip into its own folder to prevent loose mod files crashing Dungeondraft.
+- Updated some Tooltips.
+- Updated some icons.

+### Notes for Modders.
+- If you have your mod registered with the _Lib mod, you can access the Custom Snap mod's functionalities as Global.API.snappy_mod.method_name()
+- When you place items in the World that depend on a snapped position, please call the following methods:
+    1. get_snapped_position(position: Vector2): Vector2 - This will return the absolute position of the closest snap point on the map from the given @position.
+    2. get_snapped_delta(delta: Vector2): Vector2 - When moving items, you may not want to snap to a position but rather have movement happen in discrete bounds.
+This method will return the snapped delta of a movement from an origin.

 ### Thanks